 - Supporting self-help and consumer groups

-- Funding of clinical developments and research
+- Discussing avenues for funding of clinical developments and research

 Help shape future developments in these and other areas of activity.
 The ultimate objectives of the SIG will be determined by its affiliates.